kdnk/roamist/README.md

 - This workflow pulls Todoist's tasks.
   - `Todoist's filter for quick Capture` is used.
   - Unlike pull-tasks, this workflow marks Todoist's tasks as completed.
   - ex.
-If you set like `#Quick Caputure`, whole tasks in `Quick Capture` product of todoist will be copied, and original tasks are marked as completed product of todoist will be copied, and original tasks are marked as completed
+If you set like `#Quick Caputure`, whole tasks in `Quick Capture` product of todoist will be copied, and original tasks are marked as completed.

 ## `roam/css` for priority